How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 respects the rights of its citizens to communicate with each other privately, openly using encryption.
 Unfortunately, such countries are becoming

-as rare as hen's teeth: even so-called "enlightened" western democracies are becoming infested with rulers who are deeply suspicious of private
+as scarce as hen's teeth: even so-called "enlightened" western democracies are becoming infested with rulers who are deeply suspicious of private

 strong encryption program is a sure way to get on a government's List of Suspects, and the way things are going, could soon get you locked up.